minimo6caracteres/tyron/README.md

 ### Profits
 The end-user pays for the service through transaction fees.
-Profits will fund sustainable projects to mitigate global warming.
-Users will also vote on these projects.
+Transaction fees will be collected by tyron to fund projects aligned with its two main values :recycle:, especially projects that work to mitigate global warming.
+Tyron will select these projects, and the users will vote the winner for each term.

+*Staking capital* will cover operating costs.
+More info [here](https://github.com/tyronNetwork/tyron/blob/master/community/contributors/economy&finance.md)!

 ---